 14 Sleep Myths That Could Explain Why You're So Tired

 There's been a lot of research and media musing about sleep.
 The negative effects of alcohol and caffeine on a good night's rest are fairly well-known, but myths abound.
-Correctives to these 14 common misconceptions, along with free tools and tips, might help you catch a full night of deep winks.
+Correctives to these 14 common misconceptions, along with free tools and tips, might help you catch a full night of rest.

 Penn Medicine research has found that people can prevent acute insomnia from becoming chronic insomnia by getting out of bed if they wake before the appointed hour.
 People who developed long-lasting insomnia stayed in bed in the morning trying to force more sleep.

 Mattresses are expensive, and some consumers like to believe that the high cost guarantees decades of use.
-Much like all furniture, however, mattresses gradually decline in comfort and support.
+Much like all cushioned furniture, however, mattresses gradually decline in comfort and support.
 The lifetime of a mattress varies from person to person, but BetterSleep.org recommends replacing a mattress every seven years.

 Research has shown that sleeping naked may improve sleep.
 Throwing off the PJs is better for body temperature regulation, which helps relieve stress -- and that, in turn, makes it easier to sleep.
 For some people, the absence of garments also leads to more intimacy in bed -- another soporific.

 There's no such thing as catching up on sleep deficits.
-And research indicates that a lack of sleep has negative effects on the next day's energy, motor skills, cognitive thinking, and productivity.
+Research indicates that a lack of sleep has negative effects on the next day's energy, motor skills, cognitive thinking, and productivity.
 Studies show the effects of sleep deprivation on business leaders and adolescents alike, so strive to get the daily recommended amount of rest.

-The exhortation to get eight hours sleep a night may be the biggest myth of all.
+The exhortation to get eight hours of sleep a night may be the biggest myth of all.
 In 2015, the National Sleep Foundation released revised recommended sleep durations, including a separate category for young adults (18 to 25 years old).
 Depending on your age, you may be sleeping too much or too little.

 Naps come with great benefits, such as improved alertness, performance, memory, and even reaction time.
 Those who have no trouble sleeping won't be affected by a short nap, but it's a different story for people with sleeping problems.
 For better nighttime sleep, power through drowsiness and resist napping.
 A quick walk outside or 10-minute stretch to activate the brain and body could induce those tired feelings.